LulinZhang/SpS-NeRF/README.md

 *Please replace the value of `DataDir` and `OutputDir` in the second and third lines in the above script to your own value.*

 ### Generate dense depth
+You can skip this step and directly download the [Dense depth of DFC2019 dataset AOI 214](https://drive.google.com/file/d/1L7PmSCaNvQGtk6mNyfufp3z8hbzSNiQM/view?usp=sharing) and put it in your `TxtDenseDir`.

+#### Option 1: Use software MicMac
 In our experiments, this step is done with the free, open-source photogrammetry software `MicMac`, you need to install MicMac following [this websit](https://github.com/micmacIGN/micmac).
 ```
 aoi_id=JAX_214
-DataDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/DFC2019/
 RootDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/JAX_214_2_imgs/
+TxtDenseDir="$RootDir"dataset"$aoi_id"/root_dir/crops_rpcs_ba_v2/"$aoi_id"/DenseDepth_ZM4/
 MicMacDenseDir="$RootDir"DenseDepth/
-TxtDenseDir="$RootDir"dataset"$aoi_id"/root_dir/crops_rpcs_ba_v2/"$aoi_id"/DenseDepth_ZM4/
+DataDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/input_prepare_data/DFC2019/
 CodeDir=/home/LZhang/Documents/CNESPostDoc/SatNeRFProj/code/SpS-NeRF/

 mkdir "$MicMacDenseDir"